muhozag/myyoutube-processor/README.md

 1. **Create a Linode VPS**:
    - Sign up on [Linode.com](https://www.linode.com/)
-   - Create a new Linode instance with at least 16GB RAM (32GB recommended for better performance)
+   - Create a new Linode instance with at least 16GB RAM (32GB recommended for better performance--I didn't have cash for this so I used a smaller instance that can handle
+   Mistral 7b only)
    - Select Ubuntu 22.04 LTS as the operating system
    - Set up SSH access